christophermanahan/christophermanahan/_posts/2018-12-11-cucumber-basics.md

 ### Features

 Every Gherkin file represents a feature and begins with the _feature_ keyword.
-Features may be follwed by an optional description.
+Features may be followed by an optional description.
 The description is a deep dive that precisely describes the intent and purpose of a feature and includes any details that are relevant to it's acceptance criteria.

 Features contain several different scenarios which are representative of the different states a system may have to deal with and hopefully provide coverage over edge cases and distinct behavior that must be implemented.

 ### Scenario

-Scenario's represent a specific scenario that describe how the system should behave when presented with a certain situration.
+Scenario's represent a specific scenario that describe how the system should behave when presented with a certain situation.
 In order to get a scenario to pass, the system's behavior must adhere to the scenario's outline.

 Scenarios are made up of three steps that are analagous to the _Arrange_, _Act_, _Assert_ paradigm found in unit testing.